laravel/valet/readme.md

 Laravel development environment for Mac minimalists.

 No Vagrant, No Apache, No Nginx, No `/etc/hosts` file.
-You can even stream all of your logs and share your sites publicly using local tunnels. _Yeah, we like it too._
+You can even share your sites publicly using local tunnels. _Yeah, we like it too._

 - [What Is It?](#what-is-it)
 - [Installation](#installation)